How to Access Property Records in Missouri

 Understanding Property Ownership in Missouri

 Property ownership in Missouri has its rewards but also some important responsibilities.
-For example, if you take out a mortgage, you are required to pay your monthly payment on time, including interest, taxes, and other fees.
+For example, if you take out a mortgage, you must pay your monthly payment on time, including interest, taxes, and other fees.
 You must also pay annual property taxes.
 Your name will appear on mortgage documents, the deed, liens, foreclosures, and other public property records.

-If you need to find the owner of a property, you can do so easily.
+If you need to find a homeowner, you can do so easily.
 Owners' names are linked to the property in many different public records.
 You can visit the recorders of deeds office to view the deed and find out who currently owns it.
 You can also search online.

 Property changes hands for many different reasons.
 Most often, real estate sales will transfer ownership.
 But you may also see someone gift real estate to another person.
 In rare cases, people sign over the deed to their house to pay off a debt.

 Property records are key during a real estate transaction.
 Many of the people and professionals involved in the deal may use property records to obtain valuable information.
-Many new property records will be created during the process, such as deeds, appraisals, inspection reports, mortgage documents, and more.
+Many new property records, such as deeds, appraisals, inspection reports, mortgage documents, and more, will be created during the process.

 When selling property in Missouri, you must disclose to potential buyers any material defects about the home that you know about.
 If you are unaware of the house's history, you can consult property records to fill in the blanks.
 In Missouri, one of the disclosures is you must disclose whether or not the property was ever the site of a methamphetamine production lab.
 You must also disclose if the property ever had lead paint or asbestos or if it ever contained a "solid waste disposal site or demolition landfill".